Towards U(N|M) knot invariant from ABJM theory: U(N|M) theory

 It is easy to see that this expression is reduced to the $\U(N|N)$ average (\ref{unknot_NN02}) and the $\U(N)$ invariant (\ref{unknot_CS}) by taking $N=M$ and $M=0$, respectively.

 We can similarly introduce the $\U(N|M)$ supermatrix model for torus knots

 The torus knot average is obtained from this matrix model by inserting the $\U(N|M)$ character, and thus satisfies the Rosso--Jones formula (\ref{RJ_formula}) thanks to the Adams operation (\ref{Adams_op02}).
+We remark that in the limit $M \to 0$ this matrix model reproduces the integral formula for the ordinary $\U(N)$ torus knot invariant, which is the HOMFLY polynomial~\cite{Lawrence:1999CMP,Beasley:2009mb,Kallen:2011ny,Brini:2011wi}.
+This supports a topological nature of the matrix model presented here.

-In the next section we will discuss the spectral curve for this matrix model arising in the large $N$ limit.
+In the next section we will discuss the spectral curve of the matrix model \eqref{ABJ_MM_torus} arising in the large $N$ limit.